tobiasniehoff/imputation_plant_breeding/README.md

 This is the repository for scripts used in our low-density marker imputation manuscript.
 If more details are needed, please contact [Tobias](tobias.niehoff@wur.nl).

 ## data
 The folder `data` contains a simple simulated data set to test the workflows.
 The data set does not contain genetic data as used in our study.
 It merely serves to provide input data of the same format as used in our study.
-The data set was simulated with MoBPS.
+The data set was simulated with MoBPS (https://github.com/tpook92/MoBPS).
 In brief, simulation was done as follows:
  - 63000 SNPs were simulated over 9 chromosomes each with length of 0.8 Morgan
  - 2700 SNPs were assigned a QTL effect sampled from a Gamma distribution with shape parameter 0.4